Franisz/zUtilities/README.md

 ### Features

+> Plugin options can be changed in `gothic.ini`.

+> Some of the options can also be changed via ingame menu.
+(Requires Union 1.0m or higher.)

 - Quickly save / load game with `F10` and `F12` keys.

   - Shortcuts can be changed with `KeyQuickSave` and `KeyQuickLoad` options.
 A full list of available keys to choose from is [there](https://github.com/Franisz/zUtilities/blob/master/zUtilities/KeyCode.h).